Political Gadgets home Individual Politician Summary

 Wikipedia

-James Edward Chalmers (born 2 March 1978) is an Australian politician who has served as the treasurer of Australia since 2022.
-A member of the Labor Party, he has been the member of parliament (MP) for the Queensland division of Rankin since 2013.
+James Edward Chalmers (born 2 March 1978) is an Australian politician who has served as the treasurer in the Albanese government since 2022.
+A member of the Labor Party, he has been the member of Parliament (MP) for the Queensland division of Rankin since 2013.

 Read full article ↗